joe-jngigi/joe_jngigi_beta/docs/README.md

 ```

-- The function is marked as `async`, indicating that it will perform **`asynchronous operations`** .
+- The function is marked as `async`, indicating that it will perform **`asynchronous operations`**.
-- The function takes a single parameter `req`, which is assumed to be an `Express.js` Request object.
+- The function takes a single parameter `req`, which is assumed to be `Express.js` Request object.
 - This line is using await to asynchronously wait for the JSON body of the incoming `HTTP request (req)` to be parsed. `req.json()` is a method provided by Express.js to parse the JSON body of a request.

 ### Take away 4

 Also, on this note, I wanted to check whether the email existed, so that the user can not create an account using the same email again.
 This, to my surprise, implemented the `POST` method and not the `GET` method.
 The choice between using a GET request and a POST request depends on the nature of the operation and the conventions of RESTful API design.
-In this case it meant that for the POST, The I could effect the changes, and secondly, I only wanted the email not to be cached.
+In this case it meant that for the POST, Then I could affect the changes, and secondly, I only wanted the email not to be cached.

 > GET: It is considered idempotent, meaning that making the same request multiple times should have the same effect as making it once.
 GET requests are typically used for retrieving information and should not have side effects on the server.
 > POST: It is not necessarily idempotent, and it is often used for operations that can cause a change in the server's state.
 In your case, it looks like the API is checking for the existence of a user based on their email, which could be considered a non-idempotent operation.

 ### Take away 5

-This is how we create APIS in JS.
-Note we have to install exrpess
+This is how we create APIs in JS.
+Note we have to install express

 ```TS